avenirs-esr/karuta-deployer/README.md

 * you can set the `<resource></resource>` to use a secured, managed, monitored from jmx JDBC pool.
 The default conf is nearly a good one for production
 * accesslog valve is configured for a HAproxy frontend

+## Frontal configuration

+WARNINNG: don't expose to public the `/karuta-fileserver` context

 Following example of proxy http configurations on a frontal server
 * apache